Upcoming Children’s Theater in the DMV + Real Reviews

 • Need to know info: This show uses strobe and flashing lights as visual effects.
 Please be advised that people with photo sensitivity may be affected.

-4DMV Kids Review: From the actresses to the production, we loved this performance, which is a little over 60 minutes with no intermission.
-Liv (age 10) says her favorite part was seeing the famous figures in vulnerable moments and how they overcame certain situations (paraphrasing).
+4DMV Kids’ Review: From the actresses to the production, we loved this performance, which is a little over 60 minutes with no intermission.
+My daughter (age 10) says her favorite part was seeing the famous figures in vulnerable moments and how they overcame certain situations (paraphrasing).
 For example, Judge Sotomayor had a situation in her childhood where she didn’t know what to do but she persisted.
 This performance is best for elementary and middle school kids, most specifically girls but I believe boys can learn a thing or two from it as well.
-Jack (age 5) was a bit disinterested after the first 15 minutes.
+My son (age 5) was a bit disinterested after the first 15 minutes.

 Liv & Friends with Actor Quincy Vicks, who played Christopher Robin and Rabbit in Winnie the Pooh.